 Early Life

-David Hindawi was born in Baghdad, Iraq, in 1944 to an Iraqi-Jewish family.
-In 1951, his family moved to Israel.
-After completing his education, he served in the Israeli Air Force's Operations Research department.
+David Hindawi was born in Baghdad, Iraq, in 1944, to an Iraqi-Jewish family.
+In 1951, he moved to Israel, where he grew up and completed his early education.
+He later immigrated to the United States in 1970.

 Rise to Success

-In 1970, Hindawi immigrated to the United States and earned a Ph.D. in Operations Research from the University of California, Berkeley.
-His entrepreneurial journey began in 1984 with the founding of Software Ventures, a telecommunications company.
-He later founded BigFix Inc. in 1997, an IT systems management company acquired by IBM for $400 million in 2010.
-In 2007, Hindawi co-founded Tanium Inc., a cybersecurity firm, with his son Orion Hindawi.
-The company's innovative peer-to-peer system for cybersecurity set it apart from competitors.
+After immigrating to the United States, Hindawi earned a Ph.D. in operations research from the University of California, Berkeley.
+In 1984, he founded Software Ventures, a telecommunications company, which was later sold in 1995.
+In 1997, he founded BigFix Inc, an IT systems management company, which was acquired by IBM for $400 million in 2010.
+In 2007, David co-founded the cybersecurity firm Tanium Inc, with his son, Orion Hindawi.
+Tanium's innovative peer-to-peer system for cybersecurity set it apart from competitors.

 Key Business Strategies